Spring Garden Revival

 Contact Elmhurst’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material in Elmhurst is managed through the city’s comprehensive yard waste collection program, which typically operates from April through November.
-Residents are encouraged to utilize curbside collection, which requires yard waste—including thatch, grass clippings, and leaves—to be placed in biodegradable paper bags or rigid containers (32-gallon maximum).
-Plastic bags are strictly prohibited to comply with local and state organic waste regulations.
-Commercial contractors may be subject to additional permit or fee requirements for large-scale disposal.
-For those preferring to drop off yard waste, Elmhurst operates a designated site with specific hours and resident permit or sticker requirements.
-Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but materials must be separated according to city guidelines.
-For up-to-date collection schedules, accepted materials, and drop-off site hours, contact: Elmhurst Department of Public Works
+Residents are required to separate thatch, grass clippings, and leaves, placing them in biodegradable paper bags (plastic bags are not accepted) or rigid containers up to 32 gallons.
+Commercial contractors may be subject to additional permit or fee requirements for large volumes.
+Yard waste is collected curbside on scheduled days, and a drop-off site is available for residents with valid permits or stickers.
+Accepted materials include dethatched grass, leaves, small branches, and garden debris, but must be free of trash and non-organic waste.
+For up-to-date collection schedules, drop-off site hours, and detailed disposal guidelines, contact:

 985 S. Riverside Dr., Elmhurst, IL 60126